 The /CS pin must be driven high after the eighth bit has been latched.
 If this is not done the Power-down instruction will not be executed.
 After /CS is driven high, the power-down state will entered within the time duration of tDP (See AC Characteristics).
-While in the power-down state only the Release Power-down / Device ID (ABh) instruction, which restores the device to normal operation, will be recognized.
+While in the power-down state, the Release Power-down / Device ID (ABh) instruction and Software Reset (66h-99h) instruction sequence are recognized.
+The Release Power-down / Device ID (ABh) instruction exits deep power down mode and restores the device normal operation.
+The Software Reset (66h-99h) instruction sequence will reset the device; and after internal reset, the device goes back to normal operation.
 All other instructions are ignored.
 This includes the Read Status Register instruction, which is always available during normal operation.
-Ignoring all but one instruction makes the Power Down state a useful condition for securing maximum write protection.
+Ignoring all but two instructions makes the Power Down state a useful condition for securing maximum write protection.

 The device always powers-up in the normal operation with the standby current of ICC1.